+NOTE: In the following steps, when the choke/fast idle lever is pulled out to the full extent, the correct throttle setting for starting is set automatically.
-- Move ON/STOP switch to the ON position.

-- Pull choke knob out to the full extent.

-- Slowly press primer bulb 6 times.
-Squeeze and hold throttle trigger.
-With thumb press fast idle lock down; then release throttle trigger.

-Sharply pull the starter rope handle 5 times with your right hand.
+- Move ON/STOP switch to the ON position. - 2.
+Slowly press primer bulb 6 times. - Pull choke/fast idle lever out to the full extent (to the FULL CHOKE position). - Pull the starter rope sharply 5 times with your right hand.
 Then, proceed to the next step.